 This matters a lot, no matter what genre or market you are writing for.
 I was at a crime festival at the weekend where panellists complained about the glut of serial killers, weird murders and by-the-book procedurals that came out a few years ago.
 For sure, there are still top ten bestsellers writing exactly those kind of books.
 But they rose to the top, when that kind of writing still felt fresh and new.
 If you were a debut novelist, writing the exact same material, you would struggle to sell it today.
 Is that unfair?
 No!
 They wrote fresh work for the market as it was at the time.
 You need to do the same today.

 This matters, too.
 Look at what an agent asks for on their website and submit that exact material in the exact way specified.
 Even if that doesn’t seem to suit your plan or your book, you need to comply anyway.
 For now, you must realise there is absolutely nothing special about your manuscript and you must get in line with everyone else.

 Oh, and don’t muck up the covering letter or your synopsis.
 These things are easy to get right.
-We’ve got a simple guide to writing your query letter, we’ve got a sample query letter page, and we’ve got a guide to writing your novel synopsis.
+We’ve got a simple guide to writing your query letter (that includes an example of a query letter), and a guide to writing your novel synopsis.
 Simple.

 3. Know Your Audience

 If you are writing fantasy fiction, you have to be a student of the genre.
 You have to know the classics.
 You have to know the modern twists on the classics.
 You have to know the market the way readers do – by reading masses and masses.

 The same goes for any other genre, including non-fiction.
 If you are writing a book about quantum theory, let’s say, you just have to know what other people have done, what approaches they took – and ensure that yours is different, new and compelling.
 All that starts with knowing your area.